uberfastman/yfpy/README.md

 <a name="dependencies"></a>
 ### Dependencies

+#### Platform

-YFPY has only been tested on macOS, but is written to be platform-agnostic.
-It runs only in Python 3.7 and later, and has been tested through Python 3.10.
+YFPY has only been tested extensively on macOS, but is written to be platform-agnostic, and seems to work without issue on Windows and Linux.

+#### Python

+YFPY requires Python 3.7 or later, and has been tested through Python 3.10.

+#### Development

 Direct project dependencies can be viewed in `requirements.txt`, and additional development and build dependencies (*not* including transitive dependencies) can be viewed in `requirements-dev.txt`.